Artee-e/Artee-e/README.md

 ## Hello there, i'm Artee. 👋

-I'm a french developper who try to word in sportscar.
+I'm a french developper who try to work in sportscar.

 I learned some languages in high scool like : HTML, CSS, XML, Java and C++.